 Wait for funding

-Online lenders: one business day, sometimes same day.
-Credit unions: one to three days.
-Traditional banks: three to seven days.
+Online lenders.
+One business day, sometimes same day.
+Credit unions.
+One to three days.
+Traditional banks.
+Three to seven days.

 Types of Lenders